alumina-lang/alumina/MISSING.md

   so `consts` and enum members can have values that people usually put there + in as much as compiler intrinsics need them.
 - Force inlining in IR (especially for slice coercions - function call is an overkill)
     - It's not a priority, since C compiler can inline perfectly fine, except in special cases like `alloca` where the allocated buffer cannot leave the stack frame.
 To have a good wrapper around `alloca`, it needs to be force-inlined except if done in a macro (but macros don't really have a good type parameter system, params can only be expressions).
-- impl for builtin types/arrays/...?
-    - Done for primitive types, tuples and arrays are TBD (need `const usize` generic args and variadics to do nicely)
 - stack overflow in codegen stage because infinite size recursive structs are not rejected during monomorphization
     - could be a similar issue with protocols, though these are more coservative vis-a-vis recursion
 - Whole ZST and divergence handling might still be buggy, in particular, uninitialized variables of `!` type might be problematic since lowering is quite liberal with making temporary name bindings for various stuff.